COVID-19 pandemic in Jamaica: April 2020

 Between 19 and 25 April, the Ministry of Health and Wellness (MoHW) confirmed 132 additional cases bringing the number of COVID-19 infections to 305.
 Additionally, the ministry reported: the recovery of 01 patient bringing the total to 28; and, the death of 02 patients bringing the death toll to 07.
 To date, 165 out of 305 cases are linked to the call centre workplace cluster.

 Between 26 and 30 April, the Ministry of Health and Wellness (MoHW) confirmed 117 additional cases bringing the number of COVID-19 infections to 422.
 Additionally, the ministry reported: the recovery of another patient bringing the total to 29; and, the death of another patient bringing the death toll to 08.
 The health ministry this week announced an investigation into the death of a young mother who died from complications from childbirth after being reportedly turned away from several public and private hospitals owing her showing symptoms of COVID-19.
 To date, 257 cases have been directly and indirectly linked to the call centre workplace cluster.
-This week also marked the largest increase in daily confirmed cases to date, overtooking the previous record of 32 new cases.
+This week also marked the largest increase in daily confirmed cases to date, overtaking the previous record of 32 new cases.